National Center for Rehabilitative Auditory Research (NCRAR)

 - Discuss your interest in participation in this program with your faculty advisor.

 - Correspond via email with Dr. Dawn Konrad-Martin at the NCRAR, indicating an interest in applying for the program: firstname.lastname@example.org

 - Complete the application form and obtain all letters of recommendation as specified.

-- Have one of the individuals providing a recommendation letter, fill out this evaluation table.
+- Have your advisor and the other individuals providing a recommendation letter fill out this evaluation table.

 - Write a 1-2 page description of what you hope to gain from this research experience.
 Feel free to consult with your faculty advisor on this.

-- Send a CV or resume that describes your professional and academic background
+- Attach a CV or resume that describes your professional and academic background to the application.

 For further information, please contact Dr. Dawn Konrad-Martin (503) 220-8262, ext.
 52962, firstname.lastname@example.org.